Basic Usage Examples

 }

-}Using the API
+}Calling the API

-explanation = client.explain(
+const explanation = await response.json();

-print(explanation)Example Explanation
+console.log(explanation.metadata);Example Explanation

 Best Practices

-- Always handle API errors appropriately
+- Always handle API errors properly